 The Sales process changed – did you get the memo?

-There is not any one one single Sales Solution, no one single guide or course to being good at selling in this attention economy.
-But there are techniques, styles, approaches, to help you get better at sales or selling in your particular industry.
+There is not any one one single Sales Solution, no one single guide or course to becoming good at selling in this attention economy.
+But there are techniques, styles, approaches and great advice, to help you get better at sales or selling in your particular industry.

 “Show me a person of ordinary ability, who will earnestly tell their story to 4 or 5 people a day and I’ll show you a success” Frank Bettger”